rybodiddly/Archaeology-Application-Work-Experience-Uploader/README.md

 Experience Types:
 -we = general work experience
 -s  = supervisor experience
--a  = artifact amangement experience
+-a  = artifact mangement experience
 ```

 __How To:__